(317) 462-2222

 What Is the Probate Process?

-The estate you leave behind when you die may include real property, personal property, and/or intangible property.
-Your estate assets must be secured, inventoried, and ultimately transferred to the intended beneficiaries or legal heirs.
-The legal process by which this is accomplished is referred to as “probate.”
+The estate that you leave behind upon your death may consist of real property, personal property, and/or intangible property.
+It is essential that your estate assets are secured, inventoried, and ultimately transferred to the designated beneficiaries or legal heirs.
+The legal procedure through which this is achieved is known as “probate.”

-When a decedent leaves behind a Last Will and Testament, the heirs at law must be notified and then consent to the appointment of the person named in the Will to act in the capacity of Executor.
-If the heirs at law do not object and the Court finds that the Will is a valid will, a court order will be granting Letters Testamentary to the Executor so that they have the legal authority to retitle the assets of the decedent to the decedent’s estate.
-The Executor cannot act on behalf of the estate unless they have Letters Testamentary to support their legal authority.
-If the decedent has multiple properties in more than one state then multiple ancillary probate procedures will be required.
+In cases where a decedent has left a Last Will and Testament, it is necessary to notify the heirs at law, who must then agree to the appointment of the individual named in the Will to serve as Executor.
+If the heirs at law do not raise any objections and the Court determines that the Will is valid, a court order will issue Letters of Testamentary that validate their legal authority.
+Should the decedent own multiple properties across different states, multiple ancillary probate processes will be necessary.

-The executor is responsible for paying outstanding debts and collecting the assets owed to the decedent.
-They have a fiduciary duty to protect the inheritance of the beneficiaries during the time it may take to settle the estate.
+The Executor holds the responsibility of settling outstanding debts and collecting any assets owed to the decedent.
+They are bound by a fiduciary duty to safeguard the beneficiaries’ inheritance during the period required to settle the estate.

-If the decedent died intestate (without a Will), the court will appoint someone to oversee the administration of the estate.
-The decedents heirs at law will need to consent to the appointment of the administrator.
-And in contrast to the probate process, Letters of Administration will be granted so that the appointed Administrator has the legal authority to represent the estate and distribute the remaining assets in the estate to the heir at law pursuant to the intestate statutory law.
+In instances where the decedent has died intestate (without a Will), the court will appoint an individual to manage the estate’s administration.
+The heirs at law of the decedent must consent to the appointment of this administrator.
+Unlike the probate process, Letters of Administration will be issued, granting the appointed Administrator the legal authority to represent the estate and distribute the remaining assets to the heirs at law in accordance with intestate statutory law.

 signing a trust